rafalzmyslony/cicd-github-actions-gitops-argocd/README.md

 - **Terraform**: For infrastructure provisioning.

 ### AWS Resources
 - **ECR Repository**: For storing Docker images.
+Please update `.github/workflows/ci-cd-pipeline.yml` with your ECR repository name.
 - **IAM Roles**: For GitHub Actions (push to ECR) and Kubernetes (pull from ECR).
 - **S3 Bucket**: For storing security scan reports and logs.

 ### GitOps Repository (two options)
-- **Another repository for GitOps (Recommended)**: You have to update ./.github/workflows/ci-cd-pipeline.yml file with your gitops repository url.
+- **Another repository for GitOps (Recommended)**: You have to update `.github/workflows/ci-cd-pipeline.yml` file with your gitops repository url.
 - **GitOps repository in the same repository**: create new directory e.g. `gitops` and do step above.

 ---